EpocDotFr/pyopml/docs/index.rst

         categories=['/Intelligence/USA', 'intelligence']
     )

-* :func:`opml.OpmlDocument.add_outline`, a low-level method used by the aforementioned ones, which can add anything:
+* :func:`opml.OpmlDocument.add_outline`, a low-level method used by all the aforementioned ones, which can add any outline:

 .. code-block:: python